TebogoYungMercykay/The_Jerman_Otto_Car_Site/README.md

     - PA3
       - logo.jpg
       - 36-black-and-grey-loading-icons-on-white-background-rgb-eps-10-vector-et17b4
-      - THIS IS CURRENTLY WHERE I AM AT
+      - THIS IS WHERE I AM CURRENTLY
     - **index.html**
     - **...**